RiverNewbury/Python-Elliptic-Curve-Cryptography/README.md

 If you are the one creating the signature call **create_signature(base_point, private_key, message)** where message is a binary string.
 This will then return the signature pair r and s for the message.

 If you need to check the signature call **verify(base_point, public_key, message, signature_pair)** where message is the binary message received.
 This will return True if it is the signature or false if it is not.

+## References <a name="Ref" />

+These references aren't for any specific areas in this document, more are just useful if you want to do some more research into ECC (Elliptic Curve Cryptography)

+General overview of them : https://en.wikipedia.org/wiki/Elliptic_curve (you can also read about the other types here too) Good for an overview of the different curves used: https://safecurves.cr.yp.to/